fcbg-hnp/spikes_detection_fcbg/README.md

 ## Usage

-First, make sure that all the requirements are satisfied/ there exit an appropriate conda environment.
+First, make sure that all the requirements are satisfied (use the instructions above).

 Before running program for spikes detection add configurations to `config.ini` file (can be opened with any text editor).
 Make sure that MAIN and DATA configurations are up to date.